 There is an abundant amount of formal instruction throughout our training program.
 This includes an emphasis on developing each resident’s teaching and leadership skills.
 All inpatient and outpatient rotations have daily educational activities designed to constantly reinforce your training.
 We have created a residency curriculum based on a weekly interactive seminar series, one for interns and one for residents.
 Every day, Morning Report, led by the Program Director and the chief residents, is a venue where residents discuss general case management and the evidence that supports their clinical decision-making.
 Medical Grand Rounds is a weekly conference that addresses major current issues in translational science, current medical practices, ethics, or education.
-Speakers are selected from Mount Sinai’s faculty as well as external visiting professorships.
+Speakers are selected from Mount Sinai’s faculty as well as external visiting professors.

-A weekly Intern Report allows first years or PYG1s to hone their presentation and differential diagnosis skills and review the literature on selected topics.
+A weekly Intern Report allows first years or PGY1s to hone their presentation and differential diagnosis skills and review the literature on selected topics.
 Resident Report focuses on subspecialty case presentations to faculty selected by the residents.
 Several additional conferences add to the educational environment including peripheral blood smear rounds with Dr. Barry Coller, former Chair of Medicine and current Vice President of Medical Affairs at Rockefeller University, and cardiac bedside rounds with Dr. Valentin Fuster, Chairman of Mount Sinai Heart.